eitanyaffe/knnview/README.md

 ## Application description

-Control viewing parameters using the left panel.
-See the 2D organization of samples in the middle panel.
+The 2D organization of samples is shown in the middle panel.
+The panel is interactive and allows to zoom in and out, and select samples.

 The similarity index (1-distance) for a selected sample is shown on the right panel.

+Viewing parameters, like the coloring and labeling schemes are controlled using the left panel.